Elinteger/chipRAG/README.md

 | `keywords`       | Keywords like pesticide/food names to compare                                                        |
 | `--output_path`  | Path where the Excel output should be saved to.
 Defaults to `output.xlsx` in the working directory |

-> Keywords must exactly match (case-insensitive) the names in the Chinese document!
+> Keywords must exactly match (case-insensitive) the names in the translation by the USDA of the Chinese document!

 **Examples:**